-There are a few days of low (less the 2 DU) SO_2 reported by only one of the two instruments (IASI or Brewer), meaning that the detection limit of one of the instruments is not exceeded.
-This is consistent with the IASI minimum error for low altitude plumes (2 DU for plumes below 2 km, Carboni et al., 2016) and with the Brewer minimum error (2 DU, Sellitto et al., 2017).
+There are a few days of low (less the 2 DU) SO2 reported by only one of the two instruments (IASI or Brewer), meaning that the detection limit of one of the instruments is not exceeded.
+This is consistent with the IASI minimum error for low-altitude plumes (2 DU for plumes below 2 km, Carboni et al., 2016) and with the Brewer minimum error (2 DU, Sellitto et al., 2017).

-The ground-based measurements of eruption cloud top height were collected from multiple techniques including ground and aircraft-based observations, web camera, ScanDOAS, MobileDOAS, and NICAIR II IR camera (Pfeffer et al., 2018).
-The ScanDOAS and MobileDOAS approaches, and IASI retrievals, provide the height of the centre-of-mass of the plume while the other techniques provide the height of the top of the plume.
-Fig 3 presents the ground-based and IASI altitudes together.
-In general, the IASI and ground-based altitudes agree that the altitudes varied mainly between 1-3 km, however they do not agree particularly well on any specific day.
+The ground-based measurements of the eruption cloud-top height were collected from multiple techniques including ground- and aircraft-based observations, web camera, Scan-DOAS, MobileDOAS and NICAIR II IR camera (Pfeffer et al., 2018).
+The ScanDOAS and MobileDOAS approaches and IASI retrievals, provide the height of the centre of mass of the plume, while the other techniques provide the height of the top of the plume.
+Figure 3 presents the ground-based and IASI altitudes together.
+In general, the IASI and ground-based altitudes agree that the altitudes varied mainly between 1 and 3 km; however they do not agree particularly well on any specific day.

-- The time-series of the ground-based (Pfeffer et al., 2018) and IASI flux estimates are presented in Figure 5.
-Within error, 5 they generally agree.
-There are a few significant differences between the two datasets: two values in October/November 2014 and some values at the end of January and February.
+The time series of the ground-based (Pfeffer et al., 2018) and IASI flux estimates are presented in Fig. 5.
+Within error, they generally agree.
+There are a few significant differences between the two data sets: two values in October-November 2014 and some values at the end of January and February.
 The ground-based measurements in November alternate between very high and very low values.
-On 5th November 2014, the ground-based value is significantly higher than the IASI flux estimate for that day.
+On 5 November 2014, the ground-based value is significantly higher than the IASI flux estimate for that day.
 Pfeffer et al. (2018) suggest the high values in November could be due to degassing from a continually replenishing lava lake contributing to the total gas in addition to the degassing from the magma being erupted.
-The plume altitude was less - 10 than 2 km on this day and under these conditions IASI values can be underestimates.
-The total mass emitted can be estimated, using the ground-based measurements, as the integral below the red line in Figure 2 (i.e. interpolating flux values).
-Even if the majority of fluxes are consistent with each other within the error estimate, the total mass calculated by IASI (4.4 Tg) and IMO (9.6 Tg) differs by a factor of two.
-The 5th November discrepancy contributes significantly to this difference.
+The plume altitude was less than 2 km on this day and under these conditions IASI values can be underestimates.
+The total mass emitted can be estimated using the ground-based measurements as the integral below the red line in Fig. 2 (i.e. interpolating flux values).
+Even if the majority of fluxes are consistent with each other within the error estimate, the total mass calculated by IASI (4.4 Tg) and IMO (9.6 Tg) differs by a factor of 2.
+The 5 November discrepancy contributes significantly to this difference.